Single Table Classifier¶

 82 | 5.8 | 2.7 | 3.9 | 1.2 |

-.
-This method returns a model ready to classify new Iris plants.
+instance is ready to classify new Iris plants:

 KhiopsClassifier()In a Jupyter environment, please rerun this cell to show the HTML representation or trust the notebook.